Bhusawal Assembly constituency

 Bhusawal Assembly constituency is one of the 288 Vidhan Sabha constituencies of Maharashtra state in western India.
 This constituency is located in Jalgaon district.

+Overview

 Bhusawal is part of the Raver Lok Sabha constituency along with four other Vidhan Sabha segments in this district, namely Chopda, Raver, Jamner and Muktainagar and one Vidhan Sabha segment in the adjoining Buldhana district, Malkapur.